pnp/sp-dev-fx-webparts/samples/angular2-prototype/README.md

-## ang-2-webparts
+## angular2-prototype

-This is where you include your web part docs.
+This is expirimental project on boostrapping multiple identical angular2 applications with the same root class component.

 ### Building the code